mjsterling/T2A2/README.md

 - Agreements

-  - Once an trade is agreed upon, Skratch sends both participants a personalised contract (nominally an "Agreement" to reduce scare factor) in which they agree to exchange services.
+  - Once an trade is agreed upon, Skratch sends both participants a personalised contract (nominally an "Agreement") in which they legally consent to the exchange of services.
 Users digitally sign these, after which copies of the agreements are stored securely on the Skratch server.

 - Cancellation of Agreements